pterojs/OpenSourceMinecraftPanel/README.md

 *No questions were asked yet...*

 ### Some Fun Facts.
-* OSMP runs on EJS & Materalized Bootstrap v5. `/public/css/global.css` allows for the user to edit CSS and let it be applied everywhere.
+* OSMP runs on EJS & Grayshift UI. `/public/css/global.css` allows for the user to edit CSS and let it be applied everywhere.
 You can add your own `!important` flags, fonts and other stuff in that file.
 Uncomment a few lines and you have a somewhat working dark mode.